-⚠ WARNING: Wear safety goggles when inspecting the machinery compartment to protect against a refrigerant line which could break.
+△ WARNING: Wear safety goggles when inspecting the machinery compartment to protect against a refrigerant line which could break.

-- 1. Turn the Main Disconnect Switch OFF. - 2.
+- 1. Unplug the chamber from the power source. - 2.
 Remove the side and rear panels. - 3.
 Inspect for signs of water leaks. - 4.
 Inspect for signs of refrigeration tubing abrasion. - 5.
 Inspect for oil around refrigeration valves, fittings and joints.
 This may be a sign of leaks. - 6.
 Inspect for loose hardware and tighten as required. - 7.
 Inspect for signs of insect or rodent infestation.
 Yes, it does happen!